Amy13139/wip-eaw-docs/docs/basegame/xml/_auto/TargetingPrioritySet/priority_set.rst

 SubNodes
 ^^^^^^^^
 - Attack_Priorities
-	Ref, Float, Ref, Float, Ref, Float, Ref, Float, None; Not yet documented, but you help document it through GitHub!
+	Ref, Float, Ref, Float, None; Not yet documented, but you help document it through GitHub!

 - Category_Exclusions
-	Ref, Ref, Ref; Not yet documented, but you help document it through GitHub!
+	Ref; Not yet documented, but you help document it through GitHub!